coinkite/coinkite-tap-proto/emulator/README.md

 % ./ecard.py emulate -t
 ```

-When emulating a card, commands can be sent to the Unix domain pipe
+When emulating a card, commands can be sent to the socket
-at `/tmp/ecard-pipe` as CBOR objects.
+port 3000 as CBOR objects.
 Responses are CBOR to be decoded.